HenryRoutson/VectorsToVector/README.md

 **Quickly test if a set of vectors when scaled with a number, can combine to create create a goal vector.
 All vectors and numbers are positive.**

-See if you can solve it for yourself before scrolling to read my answer
+See if you can solve it for yourself before scrolling to read my answer.
+It should be simple enough to do by hand.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />